lloydlowUOA/public_notes/snakemake_vs_nextflow/snakemake_vs_nextflow.md

 </summary>
 <p>

-* Declarative Syntax: The DSL allows users to express the logical flow of their analysis in a declarative manner.
+* **Declarative Syntax**: The DSL allows users to express the logical flow of their analysis in a declarative manner.
 Users define what tasks need to be performed and how data should flow between them.

-* Parallelization: Nextflow DSL provides constructs for parallelizing tasks, making it easy to distribute computations across multiple nodes or cores.
+* **Parallelization**: Nextflow DSL provides constructs for parallelizing tasks, making it easy to distribute computations across multiple nodes or cores.

-* Data-Driven Workflow: The language is designed to handle data dependencies automatically.
+* **Data-Driven Workflow**: The language is designed to handle data dependencies automatically.
 Tasks are executed only when their input data becomes available or is updated.

-* Abstraction for Containers: Nextflow supports the use of containers (such as Docker or Singularity), providing a level of abstraction for the computational environment, which enhances reproducibility.
+* **Abstraction for Containers**: Nextflow supports the use of containers (such as Docker or Singularity), providing a level of abstraction for the computational environment, which enhances reproducibility.

-* Portability: Workflows written in Nextflow DSL can be executed on a variety of computing environments, including local machines, clusters, and cloud platforms.
+* **Portability**: Workflows written in Nextflow DSL can be executed on a variety of computing environments, including local machines, clusters, and cloud platforms.

-* Modularity: Nextflow workflows are modular, allowing users to define reusable modules and share them with the community.
+* **Modularity**: Nextflow workflows are modular, allowing users to define reusable modules and share them with the community.

-* Error Handling: The DSL includes features for handling errors and retries, providing robustness to workflows.
+* **Error Handling**: The DSL includes features for handling errors and retries, providing robustness to workflows.

 </p>
 </details>